ydigikat/silicon-soundscapes/README.md

 (Professional FPGA designers, I promise the code will eventually synthesize.
 Most of it.
 Probably.)

-## Without Further Ado
+## Let's Get Crackin'

-Stay tuned for the first technical article in the series, where we'll get our development environment set up and create our first simple sine wave generator.
-After all, every synthesizer has to start somewhere!
+So lets get going on the series, we'll start to get our development environment set up and create our first simple sine wave generator.
+Tulia, like every synthesizer has to start somewhere!